mat-griffin/jamf-mcp/README.md

 If Cursor starts doing odd stuff like creating code or searching the web force it to use the jamf-pro mcp by saying: *"How many computers are in Jamf?
 Use the jamf-pro MCP connection."*

 If you get a response like:
 *"Okay, I can help with that.
 I need your Jamf Pro username and password to get the computer counts.
-Could you please provide them?" tell Cursor the detials are in the @mcp_jamf_server.js
+Could you please provide them?"
+Tel cursor "use the details in @mcp_jamf_server.js Do not display the username or password in the chat."

 Cursor will respond similar to:
 *"OK.
 I will use the credentials to get the management counts from Jamf Pro."*